varnish/varnish-modules/README.md

 you need to `git checkout` the `6.3` branch of this repository

-Compiling, testing and installing relies on the `autotools` suite and requires the usual dependencies, plus the Varnish develpoment files and `python-sphinx`.
+Compiling, testing and installing relies on the `autotools` suite and requires the usual autotools dependencies (`make automake libtool`), plus the Varnish develpoment files and `python-sphinx`.

+Note that packages names given here are purely indicative and may vary depending on the OS you are using.

 Here's a directly usable `Dockerfile` as an example: